 Corporate spin-offs represent a compelling set of opportunities for investors.
 These companies have many attractive fundamental characteristics and have historically performed better than market averages.
 As a result, active investors need to familiarize themselves with these unique investment situations.
-In this article we walk through various spin-off types, key drivers, categories, and (most importantly) fundamental characteristics investors need consider.
+This article explores the different spin-off types, key drivers, categories, and (most importantly) fundamental characteristics investors need to consider.

 Simply put, a spin-off is a transaction that separates a segment or subsidiary (“SpinCo”) from the parent company (“RemainCo”).
 While there are a handful of different ways to ultimately complete a spin-off, this underlying principle holds true.
 There are three main ways companies execute spin-offs and distribute ownership in the new SpinCo:

 You can learn much more about each of these types of transactions here.

 Why a company would ever want to execute a spin-off is a little counterintuitive.
 Spinning off a business means that the remaining company is smaller and after all, executives that run larger companies get paid more.

 “It turns out that the link between the size of the company and the pay of the CEO is one that is nearly impossible to make go away.
 We can isolate the impact of all kinds of other characteristics (e.g., industry, return on assets, profitability, research and development expense, etc.) and even use complicated statistical techniques to remove the influence of “unmeasurable” characteristics, and the size-to-pay link remains intact.”

 Given these circumstances, why would an executive team and board of directors at a public company ever consider, let alone go through with a spin-off?